aprilsourz/AF-fullstack-project-frontend2/README.md

 I started this project by writing user stories and making wire frames.

 From the user stories I made a list of features.
-Before starting a featue I broke it into smaller parts and worked on each par
+Before starting a featue I broke it into smaller parts and worked them sequentially

 I felt like it would be easier to start the game logic code if I had click events set up.
 So I set up click events and wrote code to switch between X's and 0's